'The Studio' and Seth Rogen have record-setting Emmys as Noah Wyle and 'The Pitt' get top drama wins

 Jean Smart bucked the rookie trend, winning her fourth Emmy for best actress in a comedy for “Hacks” and her seventh Emmy overall.
 At 73, she extended her record for oldest winner in the category.

-The six wins for Netflix's acclaimed "Adolescence," the story of a 13-year-old in Britain accused of a killing, included best limited series, best actor and best writing for its co-creator Stephen Graham, and best supporting actor for Cooper, who became the youngest Emmy winner in over 40 years.
+Netflix's widely acclaimed "Adolescence," the story of a 13-year-old in Britain accused of a killing, won six times, including the Emmy for best limited series.
+Co-creator Stephen Graham won for lead acting and writing while Cooper won best supporting actor and became the youngest Emmy winner in over 40 years.

 Cooper said in his acceptance that he was “nothing three years ago.”